-Employees Covered by Benefit Terms - At the June 30, 2015 valuation date, the following employees were covered by the benefit terms:
+Employees Covered by Benefit Terms - At the June 30, 2016 valuation date, the following employees were covered by the benefit terms:

 General

 Employees

 Plan

-Retirees and Beneficiaries 33
+Retirees and Beneficiaries 31

 Inactive, Nonretired

-Members 17
+Members 19

 Active Members 53

 Total 103

 Contributions - The amount of employee and employer contributions have been established under Rhode Island General Law Chapter 45-21.
 General employees with less than 20 years of service as of June 30, 2012 are required to contribute 2% of their salaries.
 General employees with more than 20 years of service as of June 30, 2012 are required to contribute 9.25%.
 The Foster-Glocester Regional School District contributes at a rate of covered employee payroll as determined by an independent actuary on an annual basis.
 The General Assembly can amend the amount of these contribution requirements.
-The Foster-Glocester Regional School District contributed \$214,386 for general employees in the year ended June 30, 2017.
-The School District's contributions represented 10.96% of annual covered payroll.
+The Foster-Glocester Regional School District contributed \$221,631 for general employees in the year ended June 30, 2018.
+The School District's contributions represented 10.68% of annual covered payroll.

-Net Pension Liability - The total pension liability was determined by actuarial valuations performed as of June 30, 2015 and rolled forward to June 30, 2016, using the following actuarial assumptions, applied to all periods included in the measurement.
+Net Pension Liability - The total pension liability was determined by actuarial valuations performed as of June 30, 2016 and rolled forward to June 30, 2017, using the following actuarial assumptions, applied to all periods included in the measurement.

-Summary of Actuarial Assumptions Used in the Valuations to Determine the Net Pension Liability at the June 30, 2016 Measurement Date (June 30, 2015 valuation rolled forward to June 30, 2016) Actuarial Cost Method Entry Age Normal - The Individual Entry Age Actuarial Cost methodology is used.
-Amortization Method Level Percent of Payroll - Closed Actuarial Assumptions: Investment Rate of Return 7.50% Projected Salary Increases General Employees - 3.50% to 7.50% Inflation 2.75% Mortality Male Employees, MERS General: 115% of RP-2000 Combined Healthy for Males with White Collar adjustments, projected with Scale AA from 2000.
-Female Employees, MERS General: 95% of RP-2000 Combined Healthy for Females with White Collar adjustments, projected with Scale AA from 2000.
+Summary of Actuarial Assumptions Used in the Valuations to Determine the Net Pension Liability at the June 30, 2017 Measurement Date (June 30, 2016 valuation rolled forward to June 30, 2017) Actuarial Cost Method Entry Age Normal - The Individual Entry Age Actuarial Cost methodology is used.
+Amortization Method Level Percent of Payroll - Closed Actuarial Assumptions: Investment Rate of Return 7.0% Projected Salary Increases General Employees - 3.50% to 7.50% Inflation 2.5% Mortality Variants of the RP-2014 mortality tables - for the improvement scale, update to the ultimate rates of the MP-2016 projection scale.
 Cost of Living Adjustments A 2% COLA is assumed after January 1, 2014.

-The actuarial assumptions used in the June 30, 2015 valuation rolled forward to June 30, 2016 and the calculation of the total pension liability at June 30, 2016 were consistent with the results of an actuarial experience study performed as of June 30, 2013.
+The actuarial assumptions used in the June 30, 2016 valuation rolled forward to June 30, 2017 and the calculation of the total pension liability at June 30, 2017 were consistent with the results of an actuarial experience study performed as of June 30, 2016.

 The long-term expected rate of return best-estimate on pension plan investments was determined by the actuary using a building-block method.
 The actuary started by calculating best-estimate future expected real rates of return (expected returns net of pension plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 35 sources.
-The June 30, 2016 expected arithmetic returns over the long-term (20-years) by asset class are summarized in the following table:
+The June 30, 2017 expected arithmetic returns over the long-term (20-years) by asset class are summarized in the following table: